-Even if the workplace has facilities that accommodates to working mothers, many companies have not implemented flexible hours for their employees.
+Even if the workplace has facilities that accommodate to working mothers, many companies have not implemented flexible hours for their employees.
 It’s important to have employers who are pro-family; to foster a company culture that is empathetic to the needs of mothers returning to work after birth.

 Solution: Speak up

 Sometimes, bosses do not know the benefits and importance of breastfeeding.
 They could also be unaware of the needs of a working mother.
 Play your part by voicing your struggles and letting them know about the benefits of breastfeeding.
-Maintain an open and honest communication with your supervisors.
+Maintain open and honest communication with your supervisors.
 If a flexible work arrangement is in place, ensure that your performance and productivity remain consistent.

 Need help to talk to your supervisor?